Get our carefully curated newsletter straight to your inbox.

 However, if tenants decide to hire the services of a broker, they will still have to pay a commission or fee.

-Whether you’re a prospective tenant, a broker, or just curious about the implications for New York City’s highly competitive rental market, the following are the important information you need to know about NYC broker’s fee Law.
+The following is the important information you need to know about the NYC broker’s fee Law.

-A broker’s fee is, essentially, a small amount of money you pay to the real estate agents for their services.
-Real estate agents connect landlords and potential tenants then charge those renters a certain amount of fee anywhere from 12 to 15 percent of one year’s rent.
+A broker’s fee is, basically, a small amount of money you pay to the real estate agents for their services.
+Real estate agents link landlords and potential tenants then charge those renters a certain amount of fee somewhere from 10 to 13 percent of one year’s rent.
 Agents give their best services and it is the chief source of bread and butter for their families.

-In the recent development in the law, it effectively banned brokers working with a landlord from collecting that 12 to 15 percent fee.
+In the recent development in the law, it imposed a ban on agents hired by a landlord from accepting the fee.
 Instead, the order said, the landlord should be asked to pay the broker’s commission.

-According to the law, a landlord’s agent means a listing agent of the landlord or an agent who acts in cooperation with a listing agent or who serves s broker’s agent to find a potential tenant.
+According to the law, a landlord’s agent is defined as a listing agent of the landlord or an agent who works with a listing agent.
+Who serves s a broker’s agent to find a potential tenant.

 But there is a lot of grey area in the discussion following the law.
 It is still a matter of confusion that how DOC will define the term here.
 It was seen that when the new guidance came in the market, agents insisted tenants sign a form that says they represent them: tenants.
 That form would give agents the legal ground to collect the fee from them.

 To be honest, there is uncertainty about it.
-The matter is still in the court and hearings have been postponed for the time being.
-If we look at the guidance DOS says that “a landlord’s agent” who collects a commission (that’s the broker’s fee) from a tenant “can be subject to discipline.”
-It is likely to come at the hands of the DOS’ Division of Licensing Services in the form of fines, suspensions, and revoking the agent’s license but so far nothing has been made clear and confusion looms in the air.
+The matter is still in court and hearings have been postponed for the time being.
+If we look at the new information it says “a landlord’s agent” who asks for a broker’s fee from a tenant will be entitled to disciplinary action.

 Generally, this is how things work in the market.
 Any additional tax is generally added to the retail cost.
-Therefore, those apartments that aren’t rent-regulated, landlords could transfer the additional cost of paying the broker’s fee to tenants.
-Before this, you must be aware with the tenant rights and laws.
+Therefore, for those apartments that aren’t rent-regulated, landlords could transfer the additional cost of paying the broker’s fee to tenants.

-One additional tip here is that if you found a broker you believe is violating other recently enacted rent reforms (such as charging more than one month’s rent for a security deposit), it’s best to confront the broker with email or printed copies of the new law.
-You may also register a complaint with the DOC department or can sue in the court.
+One additional tip here is that if an agent is breaching the new code and asking for a commission.
+The best way is to discuss the new development over email or printed copies of the law.
+You may also register an issue with the DOC department or can sue in court.

 To be honest, it’s quite possible.
 So far the matter is in court and it may swing either way.
 To clear the doubt in the first place, restraining orders on the hearing does not mean any verdict of turning down the new guidance.

 In the wake of a health emergency, hearings are postponed to let both opponents give a fair chance of defense.
-It is expected that restraining orders are likely to stay until at least September 11.
+It is expected that restraining orders are likely to stay by September at a minimum.

 First thing first, it is going to take several months for this matter to settle.
 Until then nothing can be said with utmost certainty.